PacktPublishing/Node-Cookbook-3rd-Ed/06-Persisting-to-Databases/content.md

 * TBD

-## Connecting and sending SQL to a MySQL server
+## Connecting and sending SQL to a Postgres server
-Structured Query Language has been a standard since 1986, and it's the prevailing language for relational databases.
-MySQL is the most popular SQL relational database server around, often appearing in the prevalent Linux Apache MySQL PHP (LAMP) stack.

-If a relational database was conceptually relevant to our goals in a new project, or we were migrating a MySQL-backed project from another framework to Node, the `mysql` module would be particularly useful.

-In this task, we will discover how to connect to a MySQL server with Node and execute SQL queries across the wire.
+Postgres is a object-relational databases.
+It gives us everything that MySQL does, along with enhanced commands, and the ability to store and query object data.
+This allows us to use the same database for for both relational and document type data.

+In this recipe we're going to implement the same quotes application as we did in the previous recipe.
+In the **There's More** section we'll explore Postgres' additional object storage potential.

 ### Getting Ready

-We'll need to install a Postgress server.
+We'll need to install a Postgres server.

 On macOS we can use homebrew (http://brew.sh):